-Adding the citations for articles and other resources you discover during your reseach to RefWorks is easy to do!
+There are several ways to add citations for articles and other resources you discover during your research to RefWorks.
 As you add citations you will build your RefWorks library.

 Send a message anytime to email@example.com.